-Trust is earned, earned through transparency and integrity.
+Trust is earned through transparency and integrity.
 Yubico, founded in 2007, was built on open standards like the Fast Identity Online (FIDO) standard in collaboration with industry-leading organizations and companies.
 The information provided here is intended to provide transparency in how we approach security and privacy so that we may earn your trust.

 Yubico’s hardware-backed authenticators rely on a global supply chain.
 We source our most sensitive component, the secure element, from a trusted and industry-leading vendor.
 Sensitive operations, like programming, take place at our facilities in Sweden and the United States.
 We also built a robust chain of trust that starts with our vendor assurance program and ends with programmatic validation of components.
 Additional information about our secure manufacturing practices can be found below.

 Security is embedded in our software and hardware development lifecycle at Yubico.
 Our engineering teams employ secure development practices that include security training, design reviews and threat modeling.
 Our dedicated security team provides automated static and dynamic analysis and performs a manual code review and penetration test for major releases.
 We also work with trusted and independent third parties to review the security of our products and services.

 We’ve established a Product Security Incident Response Team (PSIRT) and publish security advisories below.

 Our customers’ data is important.
 Although the amount of data we handle is minimal, the type is sensitive and important.
 Data is protected throughout its lifecycle using industry best practices.
 Yubico uses a carefully selected range of methods to protect the information we store, including disk encryption, Pretty Good Privacy (PGP), Hardware Security Modules (HSMs), and a variety of platform security solutions offered by Google Cloud Platform (GCP), and Amazon Web Services (AWS).